The Heart of Acupuncture

 Very fine, single-use, sterile needles are inserted below the skin to stimulate acupuncture points, these are located on acupuncture meridians or channels.
 The treatment is painless, but you may experience some tingling or numbness, and many people feel very relaxed during the treatment.
 Depending on the nature of the issue being treated and how chronic it is a number of sessions may be required.
 We will develop a personal treatment plan during the first consultation which is reviewed as sessions progress.

 There is plenty of ongoing evidence-based research to show the effectiveness of acupuncture to treat a variety of conditions from migraines to menopausal problems to back issues.
+It is also used for natural cosmetic facial rejuvenation.

 Cupping